College of Dental Medicine Course Descriptions

 2.5 credit hours

-The purpose of this course is to provide third year dental students the experience of collecting, organizing and presenting to their peers a body of knowledge of value in modern dental practice.
-In the course, students select a topic based on their interest and identify a mentor to assist them in developing a table clinic presentation relative to the topic.
-Instruction and assistance are provided in topic and mentor selection.
-Information gathering and project presentation.
+This course, along with Introduction to Research Methods (STOMA-849), provides third year dental students the experience of collecting, organizing, and presenting to their peers a body of knowledge of value in modern dental practice.
+In Introduction to Research Methods, students select a topic based on their interest and identify a mentor to assist them in developing a poster presentation relative to the topic.
+In this course, the focus is on finalizing an abstract and poster presentation to be presented at the annual James B. Edwards College of Dental Medicine Scholars Day.

 1 credit hour

-In this series, students give a seminar based on their own research to their fellow students, advisory committee, faculty and post-doctoral fellows in the College of Dental Medicine.
-This is a great opportunity for the students to present their work in an informal setting and to receive constructive feedback on his/her studies from a large audience with different scientific backgrounds.
-Each graduate student will give at least one seminar yearly.
-Lectures will be supplemented with local as well as invited external speakers, whose research focus is on oral health sciences.
+The Oral Health Sciences Seminar Series hosts speakers with strong scientific expertise related to oral and craniofacial biology as well as associated systemic diseases, while often draws broad attendance from across the MUSC Campus.
+In this series, the PhD candidate students are also invited to give a seminar based on their own research to their fellow students, advisory committee, faculty, and post-doctoral fellows in the College of Dental Medicine.
+This is an invaluable opportunity for the students to present their work in an informal setting and to receive constructive feedback on his/her studies from a large audience with different scientific backgrounds.
+The course is also requirement for the CDM T32 trainees and part of the T32 curriculum.

 0.5 credit hour